CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 ---
 layout: post
-name: Thoughts on Project and Task Estimation
+name: Let's Estimate Our Developer Pain
 description: Exploring ideas within project and task estimation for development
 image: story_splitting_zombies.png
 tags: agile all
 ---

-# Methods of Estimation
+# Let's Estimate Our Developer Pain

 ## 1. Introduction
 We'll first talk about general problems with estimation.
 Since there will always be someone in the organization looking